 What is an ex-demo car?

-It’s likely that an ex-demo car has been used as a display model in a dealer’s showroom, so a good number of bums will have been on the seats before you.
-Equally, they are likely to have been driven by potential customers on test drives, taken to marketing events or even used as pool cars by dealership staff.
-So they will have anywhere between a few hundred and several thousand miles under their wheels.
+Your pre-registered, ex-demo car might have been used as a display model in a dealer’s showroom, so it will likely have had a few bums on seats before you.
+It could also have been taken on test drives by potential buyers, driven to marketing events, or used by dealership staff.
+Mileages vary but expect the car to have anything from a few hundred to several thousand miles on the clock.

-How much money could you save over a new car?
+How much money could you save on an ex-demo car?